ARS-SWRC/GEE-KGCC/geekgcc_package/README.md

 | - | - | - |

 Returns a `dict` that relates class values to class names and letter labels corresponding to 30 climate classes.

+## Test Example
+The `geekgcc_test.ipynb` notebook is available for testing functionality of geekgcc at the GitHub repository linked below.
+The monthly WorldClim dataset is used in this example because it requires minimal pre-processing.

 ## GitHub Repository
 https://github.com/ARS-SWRC/GEE-KGCC/tree/main